What grades are offered through Dayton Christian Homeschool?

 Do students have to participate in standardized testing?

-- Testing is required each spring for every K-8 student.
+- Testing is required each spring for every K-5 student.

-- The Terra Nova3 is administered in the spring under the supervision of the DCS Homeschool Director, staff and EXCEL teachers.
+- Standardized testing is administered in the spring under the supervision of the DCS Homeschool Director, staff and EXCEL teachers.

 - Students who have accommodations in their Individual Services Plans (ISP) may complete yearly testing with the Educational Assessment Office.